 Moraine Park Technical College (MPTC) is one of 16 districts that operate within Wisconsin in a statewide plan for vocational, technical and adult education.
-The Moraine Park Technical College District covers a predominately rural area of 2,450 square miles in east-central Wisconsin, comprised of all of Fond du Lac and Green Lake counties, most of Dodge and Washington counties, and portions of six other counties.
+The MPTC District covers a predominately rural area of 2,450 square miles in east-central Wisconsin, comprised of all of Fond du Lac and Green Lake counties, most of Dodge and Washington counties, and portions of six other counties.
 The District covers an estimated population base of over 308,000 people.
 Twenty-six (26) K-12 school districts are found within the Moraine Park Technical College District borders.

-The College offers occupationally oriented programs and courses at each of its three campuses located in Beaver Dam, Fond du Lac, West Bend and at regional learning centers located at Hartford and Ripon.
+The College offers occupationally oriented programs and courses at each of its three campuses located in Beaver Dam, Fond du Lac, West Bend and at regional learning centers located at Jackson and Ripon.
 Fond du Lac is designated as the comprehensive campus and is the location of the District Office.
 Currently, the College offers more than 60 associate of applied science degrees and technical diploma programs, along with nearly 53 certificates and 7 apprenticeships that focus on our seven core abilities.
-Noncredit offerings assist those looking to maintain a license, receive certification or gain personal enrichment.
-MPTC offers more than 100 career areas to help prepare students for the future.
-FLEx programs provide flexible learning options by balancing personal life, work life, and learning life.
-Additionally, online programs allow students to take courses at anytime from anywhere.
+Non-credit offerings assist those looking to maintain a license, receive certification or gain personal enrichment.
+MPTC offers more than 100 career areas to help prepare students for the future. additionally, online programs allow students to take courses at anytime from anywhere.